Sixty years on, Miami's Cubans have brought Caribbean flair

 Prison, torture and exile followed.

 Cubans like Lopez have anti-Castro sentiment coursing through their veins.
-To them, detente between Washington and Havana equals surrendering -- a view simmering among most of Miami's Cuban community.
+To them, detente between Washington and Havana equals surrendering -- a view simmering among most of Miami's Cuban community older set.

 - Tropical flair -